Maha-AbuSeif/Testing-2/README.md

 choose "get" to check whether you're eligible.

-chose "list" to list all eligible/not-eligible.
+choose "list" to list all eligible/not-eligible.